royyandzakiy/mavlink-waypoint-generator/README.md

-# Agricultural Drone Mission Planner
+# MAVLink Waypoint Generator & Runner

-A Python-based system for generating and uploading complex agricultural spraying patterns to drones using MAVLink.
+A Python-based system for generating and uploading complex Waypoints through MAVLink.
+It also can send commands to run.

 ## Features